Hiking Silver Springs Forest Conservation Area

 Traffic: Light

-I met a friendly guy from St. Johns River Water Management District on the trail who said this land who said that SJRWMD was working to slow the flow of water from Sawmill Creek into the Silver River.
-The idea is to keep the river clearer while also preserving water to (potentially) pump back into a local, Marion County aquifer.
+I met a friendly guy from St. Johns River Water Management District at Silver Springs Forest.
+He said that SJRWMD was working to slow the flow of water from Sawmill Creek into the Silver River.
+So the idea is to keep the river clearer while also preserving water to (potentially) pump back into a local, Marion County aquifer.
+He also said this land was recently owned by Rayonier, a timber company.

-I also the Red Blaze Trail Loop – over 11 miles starting at a white blaze entrance with way points marked at AllTrails.
+I also hiked the Red Blaze Trail Loop – over 11 miles starting at a white blaze entrance with way points marked at AllTrails.

-Unmarked trails are easy to access without getting lost, and you are sure to encounter an abundant variety of flora including wildflowers.
+The packed earth loop trails offer plenty of grassy, side trail opportunities for additional hiking.
+And you are sure to encounter an abundant variety of flora including wildflowers.
+Also, you may spot an abundance of animals.
 Springs, particularly on the red loop, attract a variety wildlife including feral hogs, deer, bear, bald eagles, and waterfowl such as ibis and egrets.
-Autumn livens up in yellow, orange and red thanks to copious sugar maple and deciduous vines.
+Just be careful – I’ve spotted a Florida bobcat too!

 Trail Images Below